-If you are not a US resident, self-publishing has some hurdles
+If you are not a US author, self-publishing has some hurdles to jump before you are paid book royalties.

 International self-publishing has a number of financial, legal and logistical obstacles to overcome before you can expect to make money from ebook and book sales.